Pumble vs Zoom 2026: Which Communication Tool Truly Fits Your Team’s Workflow?

 Pumble keeps all your resources neatly stored forever

-Here’s how storage in Pumble stacks up by plan:
+Here’s how storage in Pumble looks by plan:

-• Free plan: 10 GB shared workspace storage,
+• FREE plan: 10 GB of shared workspace storage,

 • PRO plan: 10 GB per user,